philipperemy/japanese-words-to-vectors/README.md

 2016-09-04 02:54:41,390 : INFO : PROGRESS: at 99.98% examples, 482630 words/s, in_qsize 8, out_qsize 0
 ```
 Once it's finished, 4 new files are generated:
-- ja-gensim.50d.data.model
+- `1ja-gensim.50d.data.model`.
 This file contains the model in the binary format.
 Use `model = Word2Vec.load(fname)` to get your word2vec model.
-- ja-gensim.50d.data.txt
+- `1ja-gensim.50d.data.txt`.
 This file contains the model in the text format.
-Can be used in any other python script without `Gensim` library!
+Can be used in any other python script without the [Gensim](https://radimrehurek.com/gensim/) library!
-- ja-gensim.50d.data.model.syn0.npy
-File generated automatically.
+- `1ja-gensim.50d.data.model.syn0.npy1` and `ja-gensim.50d.data.model.syn1neg.npy`.
+Files generated automatically.
 Contains some numpy arrays.
-- ja-gensim.50d.data.model.syn1neg.npy
-File generated automatically.
-Contains some numpy arrays.
+It must be in the same directory.

 Finally, let's inspect `ja-gensim.50d.data.txt`